NxPKG/nxpod/components/nxpod-db/src/typeorm/migration/README.md

 # TypeORM DB Migrations

-To create a new migration file, run this command in the `gitpod-db` component directory:
+To create a new migration file, run this command in the `nxpod-db` component directory:

 ```
 yarn typeorm migration:create -n NameOfYourMigration